gagandaroach/python_image_prep/README.md

 ## Research Folder

-this is where I experiment with python and image data preprocessing
+this is where I experiment with python and image data preprocessing libraries before turning them into scripts.

+### HistomicsTK

+The HistomicsTK python modules has many great algorithms for h&e image processing.
+Here I experimented with the effectiveness of them before turning them into WSI processing scripts.
+You can easily pratice and finetune your specific stain deconvolution filters with these research notebooks.

 ### Clustering Filter